Gertrude Quinlan: Early years and education

-Sources differ on Quinlan's birth place and date.
+Sources differ on Quinlan's birthplace and date.
 In some biographical entries she was born in Boston, Massachusetts, while others sources state she was raised in Boston yet born in Vermont.
 Her birth date is listed as February 25, 1875, although at least one source lists a birth date of February 23, 1880.
 She was a daughter of Michael Charles and Ellen (Barret) Quinlan and the fifth in a family of seven girls.
 Her father was a schoolmaster in Ireland.
 Since he came to the United States and settled in Boston, he lived in retirement.

 Quinlan was graduated at the Franklin Grammar School in Boston in 1892, and during the school year of 1893 she attended the Girls' High School in that city.
 From the age of four years, she sang in various church and charity concerts, and, knowing that she possessed a natural and exceptional soprano voice, she determined in her early years to cultivate that gift and make it her means of livelihood, whether it did or did not win her a reputation in the operatic world.
 Her voice had constant training since the day she entered the chorus.
 She studied under Franklyn Smith, of Boston, Frederic Bruegger, of Chicago, and Karl Brenneman, of New York.